deepgram/web-next/content/blog/posts/why-iot-means-speech-recognition/index.md

 1. Products will increasingly be designed with voice in mind.
 2. Advertisers will take the [voice channel](https://sweet-pie-c52a63-blog.netlify.app/how-can-companies-extract-more-value-out-of-voice/)-listening and speaking-into account.
 Advertising campaigns must be designed to work with this changing, multichannel ecosystem.
-3. As companies design products that rely on more and more accurate speech recognition APIs, product leaders will look to [next generation automatic speech recognition](https://www.deepgram.com/) technologies to reliably build better voice experiences for their users.
+3. As companies design products that rely on more and more accurate speech recognition APIs, product leaders will look to [next-generation automatic speech recognition](https://sweet-pie-c52a63-blog.netlify.app/deep-learning-speech-recognition/) technologies to reliably build better voice experiences for their users.